x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

+After struggling with this concept for a few days trying to troubleshoot why my LEDs were dimming regardless of whether I turned my Hue dial CW or CCW, I gave up and turned to Claude.
+Claude basically rewrote the entire blueprint, found a bunch of optimizations, and generated almost all of this readme document.
+This is my first commit on Github and I probably won't be updating it.
+Feel free to fork it yourself or attach it to Claude and make it your own.
+Maybe in the future I'll add the ability to toggle between hue and color temperature.

 # Hue Tap Dial – ZHA Multi-Light Edition

 A comprehensive Home Assistant blueprint that allows you to control up to 4 LED lights with a single Philips Hue Tap Dial switch.
 Each button can be configured independently for either light control (hue/brightness) or custom automation actions.